 Core strength is something that we can all use a little more of, and yoga is a great way to go about it.
-That's because of all of the intricate and versatile movements yoga requires you do too, all with balance and stability to do them.
+That’s because of all of the intricate and versatile movements yoga requires you to do, all with the balance and stability to do them.
 That goes for beginner yoga poses all the way through to the more demanding poses as well.
-It's all perfect for building your core strength.
+It’s all perfect for building your core strength.

-Core strength is about much more than just yoga too though.
-It's always a great idea to develop your understanding of how important core strength really is, with or with yoga involved.
-It's what's responsible for just about every movement you ever do, and impacts your balance, posture, strength, and even your risk of injury in simple everyday life.
-It really is that versatile, and it covered so much more than they typical abdominal muscles we tend to see.
+Core strength is about much more than just yoga, too, though.
+It’s always a great idea to develop your understanding of how important core strength really is, with or with yoga involved.
+It’s what’s responsible for just about every movement you ever do and impacts your balance, posture, strength, and even your risk of injury in simple everyday life.
+It really is that versatile, and it covered so much more than the typical abdominal muscles we tend to see.

 Want to move fast?
 Jump to the right section below.

-So, the next step in using yoga for building your core strength, you need to know the best ways to do that.
+So, the next step in using yoga to build your core strength, you need to know the best ways to do that.
 All yoga poses are great for it in some way or another, just like most exercises are.
 As with anything in life, however, some are better than others.
-To get the most out of your core strength form yoga, in particular, these are great places to start.
+To get the most out of your core strength from yoga, in particular, these are great places to start.

 Happy Baby Pose

 This one is a fairly easy pose, and the name will have you smiling as you’re doing it.
 While lying on your back, bring your knees up to your belly and grasp your feet with your hands.
 Let your knees open a bit wider, and push your feet up into your hands.
 This position works your spine, but it will help relax your entire body.

 This exercise is perfect for helping you tone your belly, but it also works on the muscles of your legs.
 Just imagine that you are sitting down on an imaginary chair, and the instructions will come easily.
 It’s a perfect example of yoga for building core strength since it uses both the bottom and top of your body to create a harder sense of balance as you lean back.